xinhuixu/portfolio/_tabs/about.md

 ![Desktop View](assets/img/Profile2024.JPEG){: width="972" height="589" }

+> Hi!
+Thanks for stopping by.
+{: .prompt-tip }

+I'm Xinhui, and I use this site as a digital portfolio for selected personal and professional projects I've done.

+My main arena is [**instructional design**](https://en.wikipedia.org/wiki/Instructional_design), which means I build content and/or interactive experiences that help people learn effectively.

 - My first name is pronounced like `shin-way`.
     - It means "new wisdom" in Mandarin Chinese.
     - My last name is pronounced like `shoo`.